GabrielDalrymple/Circle/README.md

 # Circle
- CSS 340 Program 1: Intro Class Design
+ CSS 340 Assignment 1: Intro Class Design

      Purpose:
          This programming assignment will introduce the Python language to the student.
 A simple class